TokyoVrPlayground/AppTrackingTransparencySampleForUE4/README.md

 ## Must be built with Xcode 12 and the iOS 14 SDK or later.

+## Must be running on iOS 14.5 or later.

 #### How to built on mac.

 1. Must be enrolled in the Apple Developer Program.